HardenChris/reading-notes/class-04.md

 ## Ch.
 4 - Links / HTML & CSS

-* **Links** -Are a major part of any webite.
-Links are the portals from page to page, or from one site to another,or from one part of a page to another.
+* **Links** -Are a major part of any website.
+Links are the portals from page to page, or from one site to another, or from one part of a page to another.
 Example:

   * ```<a href="https://www.facebook.com">Facebook</a>```

 * **Directory Structure** - how you organize your directory.
-This is imprtant because a clear directory structure leads to a better clearer understanding of paths.
+This is important because a clear directory structure leads to a better clearer understanding of paths.

 * **root** - refers to the highest folder. the father of all fathers.